ajreynol/rexec_cvc4/README.md

 # Policy for automatic code syncronization

-Internally, the server script implements the following policy for code syncronization, where `N/A` indicates that the information is not applicable:
+Internally, the server script implements the following policy for code syncronization, where `N/A` indicates that the information is not relevant:

 | Branch match? | Commit match? | Local Modified? | Remote Modified? | Was -s sync used? | Action:                 | Notes                                          |
 |---------------|---------------|-----------------|------------------|-------------------|-------------------------|------------------------------------------------|